 Since 3 January 2012, a voluntary mediation option has been made available to parties in trade mark opposition, invalidation and revocation proceedings before IPOS.
-This document provides information on the procedure involved.
-A chart outlining the procedure is set out at Annex A:
+This document provides information on the latest procedure.
+A chart outlining the procedure is set out at Annex A.

-After parties have filed their pleadings (Statement of Grounds and Counter-Statement), the proceedings are suspended so no evidence is due to be filed.
-IPOS will convene a first CMC in the following month to encourage parties to consider mediation as an alternative, effective means to resolve their dispute.
+After parties have filed their pleadings (Statement of Grounds and Counter-Statement), the proceedings will be suspended so no evidence is due to be filed.
+This gives the parties the opportunity to consider their dispute resolution options.

 (i) the present information document providing information on the mediation option

-(ii) a Notification to Registrar, one to be completed by each party (not the agents) and to be returned to IPOS and copied to the other party within one month from the first CMC
+(ii) a Notification to Registrar, one to be completed by each party (not the agents) and to be returned to IPOS and copied to the other party within one month from the date of the letter

 (iii) an “Agreement and Request for WIPO Mediation in IPOS Trade Mark Proceedings” for parties’ adoption if they wish to submit to WIPO mediation, to be filed with the WIPO Arbitration and Mediation Center (“WIPO Center”) Office in Singapore.